silnrsi/smith/README.md

 Simply copy the files to the root of your project and run ``vagrant up``.

 #### Docker image/container
-Details of the Docker approach that is still in development are in [Docker steps](docker-steps.txt).
+Still in development in other branches like docker-focal.